21crickets/21crickets.github.io/docs/reportnews/report_news_list.md

 # News

 ## 07/2023
-Sydney event is coming!
+The Sydney event is coming!
 It will take place on November 16th, 2023.
-We are  in the fields of Blockchain, Web3.0, Cryptocurrency, Fintech, NFTs and Metaverse.
+We are in the fields of Blockchain, Web 3.0, Cryptocurrency, Fintech, NFTs, and Metaverse.
 We took out VIP Pass from our partnership viz WikiExpo.
-We proud to be part of the Wiki Expo programs.
+We get proud to be part of the Wiki Expo programs.

 <figure markdown>
 ![Wiki Expo](../assets/WikiExpo.png){ width="250" height="500" align=center }